ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 }
 ```

-For our `Query` type to be useful, it needs to have capabilities for, at a minimum:
+For our `Query` type to be useful, at a minimum it needs to have capabilities for:

 - *filtering* using predicates on one or more of the stored objects properties
 - and *sorting* by on one or more of the stored objects properties.

 #### Filtering

 Filtering is restricting the set of all the objects in the store to a smaller set of objects satisfying a predicate.

 Let's start by adding an enumeration to represent predicates.

 ```swift
 enum Predicate {
 }
 ```

-And add a reference to it in our `Query` type.
+And add a reference to the enumeration in our `Query` type.

 ```swift
 struct Query {